arashbehmand/langchain_search1api/README.md

 This package provides LangChain tools for the [Search1API](https://www.search1api.com/) service, allowing easy integration of web search, news search, and web crawling capabilities into your LangChain applications.

+**Disclaimer:** The author of this package is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Search1API, or any of its subsidiaries or its affiliates.
+The official Search1API website can be found at [https://www.search1api.com/](https://www.search1api.com/).

 ## Installation

 You can install the package using pip: